 3. Buoyancy control

-Controlling your buoyancy is very important when trying to conserve air when sc
+Controlling your buoyancy is very important when trying to conserve air when scuba diving.

 If you are constantly having to add air to your BCD you will have less air to breathe!
 If you are using a lot of energy trying to descend or fighting to stay off the bottom you will become overexerted and breathe more.

-Controlling your buoyancy is very important when trying to conserve air when scuba diving.
 One of the ways to control your buoyancy is by using your BCD (buoyancy control device).
 Although there are many different types of Scuba BCDs available they all serve the same purpose, this is what you wear during dives to help you float at both the surface and deep in the water.
-If you are using a lot of energy trying to descend or fighting to stay off the bottom you will become overexerted and breathe more.

 Being neutrally buoyant when scuba diving will: